Rumeysakeskin/Turkish-Text-to-Speech/README.md

 ```
 3. Open a browser from your local machine and navigate to `127.0.0.1:2222/?token=${TOKEN}` and enter your token specified in your terminal.

-### Normalization and Rule-based g2p module for Turkish
+### Phonetical Conversion and Normalization for Turkish
 In order to train speech synthesis models, sounds and phoneme sequences expressing sounds are needed.
 Since Turkish is a phonetic language, words are expressed as they are read.
 That is, character sequences are constructed words in Turkish.
 In non-phonetic languages such as English, words can be expressed with phonemes.